 - Cloud hosting: Provision of high-availability servers, load balancing, auto-scaling configurations, and cloud database services.

-- DevOps pipeline: Automate software build, test and release processes for speedy and reliable delivery of updates.
+- DevOps pipeline: Automate software build, test and release processes for speedy and reliable delivery of updates by following the best practices for database schema migration.

 - Monitoring: Track performance metrics across infrastructure and application layers to detect issues proactively.